Location: Kissonerga, Cyprus

 During the summer temperatures can reach up to 38 degrees and the climate is humid, so be prepared!
 We are however only a stones throw away from the Mediterranean, a great way to relax with a beer after a day in the sun, heat and mud!

-Accommodation for the Field School will be provided in the Kissonerga Village School and the Lemba Archaeological Research Centre.
-In Kissonerga the accommodation will be dormitory style and mattresses will be provided, in Lemba the accommodation will be open air sleeping under the stars on the roof of the dig house and mattresses and blankets will be provided.
+Accommodation for the Field School will be provided in the Kissonerga Village School.
+The accommodation will be dormitory style and mattresses will be provided.
 Participants will need to bring their own bedding/sleeping bags and can bring tents if greater privacy is required, however open air sleeping is recommended due to the heat.
 Food will be provided in the form of on site picnic lunches and evening meals on work days.
-The school and dig house have full cooking facilities and there is a local supermarket and a number of nearby tavernas for days off.
+The school has full cooking facilities and there is a local supermarket and a number of nearby tavernas for days off.
 All transport to and from site and on site visits will be provided, airport transfers can be arranged on request.

 To apply for a place or for more information please contact us or visit our website.